News & Analysis

 Akihiro Hironaka is a partner in the dispute resolution group at Nishimura & Asahi, the largest law firm in Japan.
 Mr Hironaka is renowned for his successful representation of clients in large-scale and complex disputes.
-For example, he succeeded in defending a client in six large, extraordinary parallel lawsuits with total damages claims amounting to Y48.3 billion, where claimants included an affiliate company of a US-headquartered investment bank and a US hedge fund.
-He also has a remarkable record of achievements in complex product liability lawsuits, cross-border disputes relating to M&A transactions and terminations of distribution agreements, and construction and tax disputes.
+For example, he succeeded in defending a client in six large, extraordinary parallel lawsuits with total damages claims amounting to Y48.3 billion, filed by claimants including an affiliate company of a US-headquartered investment bank and a US hedge fund.
+He also has a remarkable record of achievements in defending complex product liability and mass tort claims, cross-border disputes relating to M&A transactions and terminations of distribution agreements, and pursuing construction and tax disputes.
 Mr Hironaka is a graduate of the University of Tokyo (LLB, 1993) and Harvard Law School (LLM, 2003), and is admitted to the Bar in Japan and New York.
 He is a Fellow of the Chartered Institute of Arbitrators.
-He has served as a judge of the Yokohama District Court (1998–2000), and worked as a foreign attorney at Arnold & Porter, Washington, D.C.
-(2003–2004).
-Mr Hironaka has authored numerous books and articles, including Yasuhei Taniguchi et al. eds, Civil Procedure in Japan (contributor).
-He is an individually ranked lawyer with Who’s Who Legal, Chambers and Legal 500.
+He has served as a judge of the Yokohama District Court (1998–2000), and worked as a foreign attorney at Arnold & Porter, Washington, DC (2003–2004).
+Mr Hironaka has authored numerous books, book chapters and articles, including Yasuhei Taniguchi et al. eds, Civil Procedure in Japan (contributor, Juris Publishing, 2018).
+He is an individually ranked lawyer with Who’s Who Legal, Chambers and The Legal 500.

 Get unlimited access to all Global Arbitration Review content